prices/SquadronBuilder/README.md

 any other company.
 It is purely written to make it easier for me to play the game.

-Robotech(R) and associated names, logos, and all related indicia are trademarks of Harmony Gold USA, Inc.
+Robotech&reg; and associated names, logos, and all related indicia are trademarks of Harmony Gold USA, Inc.

-Palladium Books(R), game terms, names, titles, and other game related words, sysem of play, and slogans are trademarks owned by Palladium Books, Inc.
+Palladium Books&reg;, game terms, names, titles, and other game related words, sysem of play, and slogans are trademarks owned by Palladium Books, Inc.

-Robotech(R) RPG Tactics(TM) is published by Palladium Books Inc. http://palladium-store.com/
+Robotech&reg; RPG Tactics&tm; is published by Palladium Books Inc. http://palladium-store.com/